secondRZ/swe-interview/topics/unity-and-game-dev.md

    3. Marketing to small markets to test viability and sustainability
    4. If viable, go to publishers with budget to pay for full game production, marketing, and distribution.
    5. Finish the game.
-   6. Let publishers handle the profitability of the game while you focus on building and squeezing the IP for as much as you can \(which may or may not include sequals\).
+   6. Let publishers handle the profitability of the game while you focus on building and squeezing the IP for as much as you can \(which may or may not include game updates and sequals\).
    7. Once IP is fully squeezed, sell it and move on to the next thing.
 2. **Ideation**
    1. Satisfy this requirement first: "It turns out that it boils down to a kind of pragmatic freedom to roam coupled with an odd combination of social factors.
 The fundamental human desire to master an environment in concert with the stories that these games generate for the player seems to be utterly compelling, independent of any idea of skill, progression … or even the game being actually finished and fully playable.
 You could lose years trying to figure this out fully."